 \(\unlhd\)

-2.4.4.
+2.4.3.
 Householder transformations#

-While Gram-Schmidt gives a natural way to compute a (reduced) QR decomposition, there are many other numerical algorithms for this purpose.
+While the Gram-Schmidt algorithm gives a natural way to compute a (reduced) QR decomposition, there are many other numerical algorithms for this purpose.
 Some have better numerical behavior, specifically in terms of how they handle roundoff error.
 Quoting Wikipedia:

 A roundoff error, also called rounding error, is the difference between the result produced by a given algorithm using exact arithmetic and the result produced by the same algorithm using finite-precision, rounded arithmetic.
 Rounding errors are due to inexactness in the representation of real numbers and the arithmetic operations done with them. […] When a sequence of calculations with an input involving roundoff error are made, errors may accumulate, sometimes dominating the calculation.